Building a data pipeline with Mage, Polars, and DuckDB

 You don’t know the details well, but you suspect it has something to do with a conversation you overheard about Martha Stewart’s jet fuel recipe getting too popular.
 Anyways, you’re excited since you were looking forward to doing some forecasting work by now.

 You start by setting up your Python environment for this job.
 R is undoubtedly nice for advanced analytics, but you do your machine learning with Python16.
+In this example, we will use skforecast, a library that adapts scikit-learn compatible estimators to time series forecasting tasks.
+The idea is to transform the time series into a supervised learning problem using lagged values as predictors, then use a standard regression model to generate recursive multi-step forecasts.

 import duckdb